MLInsightLab/MLInsightLab/README.md

 ML Insight Lab provides a scalable, containerized environment for data scientists and machine learning engineers.
 It supports distributed computing, experiment tracking, model serving, and inference workflows from development to production—all behind a secure Nginx reverse proxy.

+ML Insight Lab is designed in a modular way so that certain services can be deployed or not at the administrator's discretion.

 The platform includes:

 - Interactive development (JupyterHub)
+   - Integrated with the API Hub for user authentication and authorization.
 - Experiment tracking (MLflow)
 - Distributed computing (Dask)
-- Model serving (API Hub)
+- Model serving and user management (API Hub)
+   - Serves as a centralized service for user authentication and authorization, as well as a centralized service to deploy models to the platform.
-- Artifact and file storage (MinIO) - only accessible to the internal services in the platform
+- Artifact and file storage (MinIO)
+   - Two deployments of MinIO are provided.
+The first one is accessible only to the internal services in the platform.
+An external service is also accessible to serve as artifact storage for users of the platform, and the platform's API Hub manages access to this service.
-- Independent Postgres backends per service for clean data separation - only accessible to the internal services in the platform
+- Independent Postgres backends per service for clean data separation
+   - These deployments are only accessible to the internal services in the platform

 ## Capabilities

 ### 1. **JupyterHub**
 - Multi-user JupyterLab environment with automatic integration to Dask and MLflow
 - Uses its own dedicated PostgreSQL backend
-- Shares `/data` directory with API Hub and Dask for collaborative work

 ### 2. **MLflow**
 - Full experiment tracking and model registry